linode/docs/docs/applications/puppet/install-and-configure-puppet.md

         apt install puppetmaster-passenger

-3. The default Puppet installation may start Apache and configure it to listen on the same port as Puppet port.
+3. The default Puppet installation may start Apache and configure it to listen on the same port as Puppet.
 Stop Apache to avoid this conflict (if using CentOS7, change `apache2` in this example to `httpd`):

         systemctl stop apache2